Women in Texas government

 Women have been underrepresented in all three branches of Texas state government.
 Texas has had only two female governors over 175 years since statehood, and many prominent executive positions - such as Lieutenant Governor - have yet to be filled by women.
-While the percentage of women in the Texas Legislature has increased over the past few legislative sessions, as of December 2021, the percentage of female legislators in both the Texas House and the Texas Senate still fell far short of 50.3% - the percentage of women in the overall Texas population.
-The state's highest courts – the Supreme Court of Texas and the Texas Court of Criminal Appeals – have seen similarly low numbers of female justices throughout their history.
+While the percentage of women in the Texas Legislature has increased over the past few legislative sessions, as of 2025, women in the Texas Legislature hold 48 out of 181 seats in the Texas House and Senate, making 27% of the Texas Legislature female.
+The state's highest courts – the Supreme Court of Texas and the Texas Court of Criminal Appeals – have seen similarly low numbers of female justices making up 22.2%.
+Additionally, women are not only continuing to make progress in the Legislature, but have already taken steps in helping run government agencies.

 Executive Branch

 Women have been most present in the Texas executive branch as part of the State Board of Education.
 The first woman ever elected to statewide office in Texas was elected as Superintendent of Public Instruction (this position no longer exists; the duties of the former Superintendent of Public Instruction are now carried out by the appointed Commissioner of Education).
 At the urging of Texas suffragists, Annie Webb Blanton successfully ran for the position of Superintendent of Public Instruction in 1918.
 She won reelection in 1920 but did not seek a third term in 1922.
 After Blanton, several more women served as Superintendent of Public Instruction and on the State Board of Education once it was established in 1928.
 Currently, eight of the 15 members of the State Board of Education are women, including the board's secretary.

 Outside of the State Board of Education, only nine women have been elected to executive office in Texas.
 Women have held the tile of Governor, State Treasurer or Comptroller of Public Accounts (the State Treasurer position was officially abolished in 1996, at which point the Comptroller of Public Accounts assumed many of the duties formerly held by the State Treasurer), Railroad Commissioner, and Agriculture Commissioner.
 Women have most commonly been elected to the positions of State Treasurer or Comptroller of Public Accounts, sometimes using these positions as springboards to other elected executive office.
 So far no women have acted as Lieutenant Governor, Land Commissioner, or Attorney General.